adempiere/adempiere-ui-gateway/README.md

 # adempiere-ui-gateway
-This project implements a Default Gateway for ADempiere UI
+This project implements a Default Gateway for ADempiere UI.

-This API Gateway offers an *ADempiere User Interface Gateway Definition*.
+This API Gateway was created initially to offer an *ADempiere User Interface Gateway Definition*.
+It has evolved to a complete stack application.

-The main scope for this project is gRPC [transcoding](https://cloud.google.com/endpoints/docs/grpc/transcoding).
+One important scope for this project is gRPC [transcoding](https://cloud.google.com/endpoints/docs/grpc/transcoding).

 See [this article](https://www.nginx.com/blog/deploying-nginx-plus-as-an-api-gateway-part-1/) for more info.

 This application downloads the required images, runs the configured containers and restores the database if needed on your local machine **just by calling a script**!

-It consists of a *docker compose* project that defines all services needed to run ADempiere, ZK, Vue and other services.
+It consists of a *docker compose* project that defines all services needed to run ADempiere, Postgres, ZK, Vue and other services.

-A configuration file (_.env_) define all values to be used in the service creation and a start script (_start-all.sh_) define the stack, i.e. the services to be used.
+A configuration file (_.env_) define all modifiable values (e.g. release versions) to be used in the service creation; also a start script (_start-all.sh_) defines the stack, i.e. the services to be used.
 Any combination of the services offered is possible.

-When executed, the *docker compose* project eventually runs the services defined in *docker-compose files* as Docker containers.
+When executed e.g. with the command _docker compose up_, the *docker compose* project eventually runs the services defined in *docker-compose files* as Docker containers.
-The running Docker containers comprise the application.
+The running Docker containers comprise the application stack.
-There are several docker compose files that start different services, according to the needs.
+There are several _docker compose files_ that start different services, according to the needs.
+See section _Application Stack_, where the _docker compose files_ are described.

+Due to the technology used, it is highly recommended to have a good knowledge of _docker_ and _docker compose_ to work properly with this application.

 ### Benefits of the application:
 - In its simplest form, it can be used as a demo of the latest -or any- ADempiere version.